 Is this gift right for you?

-A charitable remainder unitrust is for you if…
+A retained life estate is for you if…

-- You want to make a significant gift to The American College of Financial Services while retaining or increasing your income.
+With a retained life estate, you are able to make a significant gift to The American College of Financial Services without disturbing your income or your living arrangements.